archie1920/CypressDemo1/README.md

 In this Repo, I have 4 Specs -

-1. PlayGroundTest
+1. PlayGroundTest -

 Sample Cypress script to validate <a href="http://uitestingplayground.com">UI Testing Playground</a> site

-2. SignUp_mailinatorAPI
+2. SignUp_mailinatorAPI -

     a.
 Signup flow with Maininator API to get the verification code

     b.
 Forgot password flow with mailinator API to get the verification code

 3. Purchase-throughStripe -

-Sample code where user initiates the purchase flow from home page and completes it on stipre portal.
+Sample code where user initiates the purchase flow from home page and completes it on Stripe portal.
 After successful purchase, the user comes back to order complete page.

-4. UltimateQA
+4. UltimateQA -

 Simple test case to login to https://courses.ultimateqa.com/users/sign_in site

 </p>